Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 This means that the down inside the jacket can be traced back to the animal it came from and that the animal was not live-plucked or force-fed.

-There are a few different certifications for down but the most common you will see are DownTek and Responsible Down Standard (RDS).
+There are a few different certifications for down, but the most common you will see are DownTek and Responsible Down Standard (RDS).

-Either of these certifications will ensure that the down inside your jacket was ethically sourced.
+Either of these certifications will ensure that the down inside your jacket is ethically sourced.

-With lightweight jackets the holes matter, to create extreme warmth you don’t want to bleed heat out from construction, you want the cold weather kept out while maintaining as much range of motion as possible.
+With lightweight jackets, the holes matter to create extreme warmth.
+You don’t want to bleed heat out from construction.
+You want the cold weather kept out while maintaining as much range of motion as possible.

-Let’s discuss why the different materials, methods to create baffles, and then cinch cords and pockets can help you or make the jacket less comfortable for extended periods of wearing.
+Let’s discuss why the different materials, methods to create baffles, and cinch cords and pockets can help you or make the jacket less comfortable for extended periods of wearing.

 Sewn Through